Imaging transient molecular configurations in UV-excited diiodomethane: Results and discussions

-In Fig.~\ref{fig:KE1delayLargeAngle}, the KE distribution of the methyl cation ($\mathrm{CH_{2}^{+}}$) is shown as a function of the pump-probe delay up to 800 fs and only for those events where the ($\mathrm{I^{2+}}$, $\mathrm{I^{2+}}$) angle is larger than 160°.
+In Fig.~\ref{fig:KE1delayLargeAngle}, the KE distribution of the methyl cation ($\mathrm{CH_{2}^{+}}$) is shown as a function of the pump-probe delay up to 800~fs and only for those events where the ($\mathrm{I^{2+}}$, $\mathrm{I^{2+}}$) angle is larger than 160$^\circ$.
 Based on the reasoning outlined in the previous paragraph, we can conclude that the events with quickly decreasing KE, below the blue line in Fig.~\ref{fig:KE1delayLargeAngle}, correspond to either $\mathrm{CH_{2}}$-I-I three-body dissociation or molecular iodine formation.
-The events above the blue line at 13 eV mainly correspond to dissociation of $\mathrm{CH_{2}I_{2}}$ into $\mathrm{CH_{2}I}$ and $\mathrm{I}$ (with subsequent rotation of the $\mathrm{CH_{2}I}$ fragment) as well as any possible formation of iso-$\mathrm{CH_{2}I_{2}}$, with only spurious contributions from the three-body dissociation and molecular iodine formation pathways at small delays below 200 fs.
+The events above the blue line at 13~eV mainly correspond to dissociation of $\mathrm{CH_{2}I_{2}}$ into $\mathrm{CH_{2}I}$ and $\mathrm{I}$ (with subsequent rotation of the $\mathrm{CH_{2}I}$ fragment) as well as any possible formation of iso-$\mathrm{CH_{2}I_{2}}$, with only spurious contributions from the three-body dissociation and molecular iodine formation pathways at small delays below 200~fs.
+The choice of 13~eV as the boundary is motivated by the experimental data (Fig.~S5), where a distinct separation is observed between the decaying low-KE band and the high-KE island in the 100--200~fs region.
+Although the constant 13~eV horizontal line intersects other features at later delays, our analysis focuses only on the early-delay (<~300~fs) region, so those intersections do not affect the conclusions.